 Susie Mogg is the founder of Resilience In . . ., an organisation focused on building resilience in children, parents and workplaces.

 She shares her thoughts in the video below

-Susie believes there are two main reasons why the mental health conditions of young children today are worsening.
+Susie believes there are three main reasons why the mental health conditions of young children today are worsening.

 1. Bad parenting style

 There are two styles of parenting in particular that prevents us from raising resilient children: helicopter and lawnmower.